10 Malaysian Noodle Dishes You Need to Try

 5. Hokkien Mee

-Hokkien mee is available in both soupy and dry versions.
-The soupy one, most popular in Penang, is cooked in a meat-based broth, added with shrimp, pork, egg, bean sprouts, water spinach, and topped with fried shallots.
-Chili paste is served on the side (usually on the Chinese spoon) to spice things up.
+There are two versions of Hokkien mee — soupy and dry.
+In Penang, Hokkien mee is basically prawn mee — soupy, cooked in a meat-based broth, added with shrimp, pork, egg, bean sprouts, water spinach, and topped with fried shallots.
+Chili paste is served on the side to spice things up.

-The dry version (shown in picture) is more popular in Kuala Lumpur and comes with pork, prawns, squid fish cakes, and cabbage braised in soy sauce.
+The dry version (shown in picture) is what you get when you order Hokkien mee in Kuala Lumpur.
+It comes with pork, prawns, squid fish cakes, and cabbage braised in soy sauce.
 It is topped with pork cubes as garnishing.

-This Hakka-style noodle dish is served with minced meat, chopped green onion, fried garlic, fried shallots, fried anchovies, mushrooms, dried chili, and a runny poached egg.
-When served in a bowl, it looks a little like the Korean rice dish, bibimbap, with the egg in the middle and all the other toppings around it.
+This Hakka-style noodle dish is available in two versions — soupy and dry.
+It’s served with minced meat, chopped green onion, fried garlic, fried shallots, fried anchovies, bok choy and mushrooms.
+The dry version is also topped with dried chili, and a runny poached egg.

 Dried chili pan mee tastes its best when everything is mixed together — yes, including the runny egg and all that dried chili.
 If you can’t handle spicy, shame on you, bro.
 Try putting just a tiny bit of it and see how much difference it makes.